Bartlesville Radio » News » Early Voting Begins Thursday, March 28

 Tom Davis

-Washington County Election Board Secretary Yvonne House, said early voting is open to all voters.
+Washington County Election Board Secretary, Yvonne House, said early voting is open to all voters.
 “You do not need to provide an excuse to vote early.
 Oklahoma allows early voting for all elections conducted by the County Election Board or State Election Board—from school board and municipal elections to state and federal elections.
 This is a great option for those who will be out of town on Election Day or who want to avoid long lines,” House said.

 Early voting is available Thursday, March 28, and Friday, March 29, from 8:00 a.m. to 6:00 p.m. at the Washington County Election Board office located at 401 S. Johnstone Ave., Suite 4.
 House reminds voters that early voting is not available at polling locations.